c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 [have](https://taxes.moe/2017/07/08/linux-and-windows-running-simultaneously-with-gpu-passthrough/)
 set this kind of thing up, often to run games in windows with a linux host.
-My physical hardware is a 2018 Dell XPS 15 (9560) laptop which has the usual intel graphics, as well as a discrete NVidia GTX 1050 GPU.
+My physical hardware is a 2018 Dell XPS 15 (9560) laptop which has the usual Intel graphics, as well as a discrete NVidia GTX 1050 GPU.
 This is a GPU without a physical output; ie a muxless card, so
 <https://github.com/jscinoz/optimus-vfio-docs> probably applies.

 To allow GPU passthrough, UEFI firmware should be selected on the **Overview** page during VM hardware setup instead of BIOS, at least according to [this article](https://taxes.moe/2017/07/08/linux-and-windows-running-simultaneously-with-gpu-passthrough/).
-On ubuntu can open UEFI firmware implementation is provided by the `ovmf` package which must be installed before restarting the virtio service with `systemctl restart libvirt-bin.service`.
+On Ubuntu can open UEFI firmware implementation is provided by the `ovmf` package which must be installed before restarting the virtio service with `systemctl restart libvirt-bin.service`.
 Note that this unfortunately has the side effect of breaking VM snapshots as they're